hyphacoop/handbook/onboarding.md

 ## Organizational Structure

 Hypha Worker Co-operative Inc. is a worker co-operative incorporated in Ontario, Canada.
-The business has seven Founding Members, of which three of the four First Directors have signing authority.
+The business has seven Founding Members, of which four Directors have signing authority.
 As a non-share-capital worker co-operative, we are a non-profit organization, and every Member is both an employee and co-owner of the business.

 ## Our Virtual Office